reactjstampabay/2020-05-27-virtual-dev-environment/README.md

   * SSH into our VPS.
   * Clone our GitLab API Repository (using SSH).
 We will use an actual API repository from an EdTech SaaS that John and Jordan have been working on.
   * Install docker engine and docker compose.
-  * Install Google Cloud SDK.
+  * Install repository tooling.
-  * Install PostgreSQL client tools.
+  * Start the API!
   * Install all required tooling on our VPS.
   * Demonstrate how VS Code can be used to [open a remote folder](https://code.visualstudio.com/docs/remote/ssh) so we can develop against our API.